-When March rolls around, all you want to do is drink green beer, eat corned beef and cabbage, and celebrate your Irish roots (even if you don’t officially have any).
-But if your days of rowdy reveling are a distant memory, you might find yourself wondering: Are there any child-friendly St. Patrick's Day activities in NJ?
+If your days of rowdy reveling and guzzling green beer are a distant memory, you might find yourself wondering: Are there any kid-friendly St. Patrick's Day activities in NJ?
 You bet your lucky charms there are!
-Grab the kids and march on over to any of these great St. Patrick’s Day parades and celebrations.
+Grab the kids and march on over to any of these great St. Paddy's Day parades and celebrations.

 Atlantic City St. Patrick’s Day Parade – Atlantic City

-This year’s parade features music, marching bands, Irish step dancers, bagpipers, floats, and more.
-The parade takes place at 1 p.m. on the world-famous Atlantic City Boardwalk.
-It begins at North Carolina Avenue and the boardwalk.
+This year’s parade features music, marching bands, Irish step dancers, bagpipers, floats, and more on the world-famous Atlantic City Boardwalk.
+It begins at 1pm just north of the Garden Pier and ends at Albany Avenue.

 Hamilton St. Patrick’s Day Parade – Hamilton

-Formerly the Trenton St. Patrick’s Day Parade, this parade moved to Hamilton four years ago.
-The opening ceremonies begin at 12:30 p.m., and the parade kicks off at 1 p.m.
+Formerly the Trenton St. Patrick’s Day Parade, this celebration moved to Hamilton several years ago.
+The opening ceremonies begin at 12:30pm, and the parade kicks off at 1pm.

 Morris County’s St. Patrick’s Day Parade – Morristown

 This parade touts itself as having more bands than the Rose Bowl parade!
-Seventy thousand are expected to be in attendance at this big, family-friendly event, which begins with pre-parade festivities at the Green at 10:30 a.m.
-The parade itself starts at noon near the corner of South and James.
+Seventy thousand are expected to be in attendance at this big, family-friendly event, which begins with pre-parade festivities at the Green at 10:30am.
+The parade itself starts at noon at the Morristown Municipal Building on South Street.

 Ocean County St. Patrick’s Day Parade – Seaside Heights